-Bio-gourmet butchers Niessen is located at 137 rue Gaston Diderich and there is a Fischer bakery up the road at rue Théodore Eberhard.
+Bio-gourmet butchers and deli Niessen is located at 137 rue Gaston Diderich and there is a Fischer bakery up the road at rue Théodore Eberhard.

 Supermarket Alima Belair is closer to town on avenue du Dix Septembre, and whilst not technically in Belair, there is a Lidl and a Delhaize on Route d'Arlon, just around the corner from the borders of the district.
 There are also several petrol stations along the route de Longwy with small grocery sections.